noor-albader/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 # Introduction
 {:.no_toc}

-In the study of [Brooks *et al.* 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3032923/), the *Pasilla* (*PS*) gene, *Drosophila* homologue of the Human splicing regulators Nova-1 and Nova-2 Proteins, was depleted in *Drosophila melanogaster* by RNAi.
-The authors wanted to identify exons that are regulated by *Pasilla* gene using RNA sequencing data.
+In the study of [Brooks *et al.* 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3032923/), the *Pasilla* (*PS*) gene, which is the *Drosophila* homologue of the mammalian splicing regulators Nova-1 and Nova-2 proteins, was depleted in *Drosophila melanogaster* by RNA interference (RNAi).
+The authors wanted to identify exons regulated by the *Pasilla* gene using RNA sequencing data.

-Total RNA was isolated and used for preparing either single-end or paired-end RNA-seq libraries for treated (PS depleted) samples and untreated samples.
-These libraries were sequenced to obtain a collection of RNA sequencing reads for each sample.
-The effects of *Pasilla* gene depletion on splicing events can then be analyzed by comparison of RNA sequencing data of the treated (PS depleted) and the untreated samples.
+Total RNA was isolated and used to prepare either single-end or paired-end RNA-seq libraries for treated (PS depleted) and untreated samples.
+These libraries were sequenced to obtain RNA-seq reads for each sample.
+The effects of *Pasilla* gene depletion on splicing events could then be analyzed by comparison of the RNA-seq data for the treated and the untreated samples.

-The genome of *Drosophila melanogaster* is known and assembled.
-It can be used as reference genome to ease this analysis.
-In a reference based RNA-seq data analysis, the reads are aligned (or mapped) against a reference genome, *Drosophila melanogaster* here, to significantly improve the ability to reconstruct transcripts and then identify differences of expression between several conditions.
+In a reference-based RNA-seq data analysis the reads are aligned (or mapped) against a reference genome.
+This significantly improves the ability to reconstruct transcripts and identify differences in expression between conditions.
+The genome of *Drosophila melanogaster* is known and assembled and it can be used as the reference genome in this analysis.
+Note that new versions of reference genomes may be released if the assembly improves, and the latest version of the *Drosophila melanogaster* reference genome assembly is Release 6 [(dm6)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4383921/).

 > ### Agenda
 >